julzaza/wildwitchherbs/_posts/2025-12-04-solstice-spirits-wild-hunt.md

 ---

-## The Wild Hunt Across Europe: Who Rides the Solstice Winds
+## The Hunt Across Europe: Who Rides the Solstice Winds

-The Hunt has many names and many faces:
+It has many names and many faces:

 - **Odin**, the One-Eyed Rider, in Norse lands
 - **Frau Holle** or **Perchta** in Germanic regions